Cynthia Aspden Youth and Young Adult Development Fund

 Before Cynthia passed away in August 2011, she made it clear that her estate gift was to be used to help youth riders in dressage.
 She felt that this group of riders needed to become horsemen, not just riders, as their foundation is critical for the growth of the sport.

-The goal of the Cynthia Aspden Youth Development Fund is to provide financial assistance to youth and young adult riders (age 25 and under) to aid in their development in dressage.
+The goal of the Cynthia Aspden Youth and Young Adult Development Fund is to provide financial assistance to youth and young adult riders (age 25 and under) to aid in their development in dressage.
 Grants will typically range in the amount of $250 - $1,000, to be used for educational experiences that are not within the horse and rider’s typical training plan.
 These may include events such as USDF’s youth outreach clinics or Dressage4Kids’ Emerging Dressage Athlete Program or Winter Intensive Training Program.

 Additional Grant Information:

 - Funding cannot be used for competition entries, vet and/or farrier expenses, or the purchase of a horse or equipment.
 Funding must be used for the event/training specified in the grant application.

 - A rider may not receive the grant in consecutive years.

 - The committee reserves the right to not award a grant in any given year if they determine that no candidate has met the criteria.
 Funds would then be held until the following year.
 The applications and discussions of the selection committee are confidential and their decisions are final.